Explore this course:

 - Research Project

 This unit provides a period of laboratory work, with training in experimental techniques, record keeping and writing up.
-Projects are supervised by a member of staff within MBB or another suitable department, and are related to on-going research projects within the Department or in other suitable research laboratories.
+Projects are supervised by a member of staff within the School of Biosciences or another suitable department, and are related to on-going research projects within the Department or in other suitable research laboratories.
 This unit is designed to provide students with experience of undertaking investigations independently on a specific research topic, so that they can develop a research oriented approach, and gain experience of laboratory work in preparation for a future career in science.60 credits

 - Literature Review